markhunte/Hype_Symbol_Override_Extension/README.md

 An error will occur if there is a mismatch in the dataset key names (*data-elementRef_*)  being used.

 An error will be thrown in the console giving details and info to help find the mismatch.
- 	Data for each error overide in a Symbol instance will be shown.
+ 	Data for each error overide in a Symbol instance will be shown.<br>
  	**Symbol ID**<br>
  	**Mismatched key name**<br>
  	**Completed override data accepted** by the children elements<br>